Andrew-code2020/ms3onlinecookbook/README.md

 User interviews (What a user thinks they need may not be exactly what they need?)
 - User interviews suggested they wanted a lot more focused recipe suggestions like muscle building recipes or endurance programme recipes
-- In tihe same interviews the user would often sight struggling with what they should eat for breakfast or dinner.
+- In the same interviews the user would often sight struggling with what they should eat for breakfast or dinner for example.
 - Also the first time user was very unlikely to join the Temple Lean community if the recipes weren't accessible on a basic level.
-The user understood that recipes were for breakfast in the breakfast section but when presented with a Muscle Building recipe section most users were unsure if they could use these recipes or they felt this was too advanced for them.
+The user understood that recipes were for breakfast in the breakfast section but when presented with a Muscle Building recipe section most users were unsure if they could use these recipes as a general healthy as well or they felt this was too advanced for them.
 - The conclusion the developer drew from these interviews was that we should start basic and progress to more advanced recipe recommendations if a clearer market emerged.

 Would you use this and why?
-- I would use the recipe website because I like the idea of my Health and Wellness resources being in one place provided by people I trust.
+- I would use the recipe website because I like the idea of my Health and Wellness resources being in one place provided by people from an organisation I trust.

 Who is our target audience?
-- This project is primarily a consumer business to customer servcie (B2C)
+- This project is primarily a consumer business to customer service (B2C)
-- We noted the potential for business to business B2B partnerships later but accepted that this was not within the current scope of the business strategy plan because we need a viable product before opening discussions with another business.
+- We noted the potential for business to business B2B partnerships later but accepted that this was not within the current scope of the business strategy plan because we need a viable live product before opening discussions with another business.
-- Our aim was to access easier clients we already have but leave the door open for other clients to join us
+- Our aim was to access clients we already have but leave the door open for other clients to join us
-- Out thoughts were that our currents wouldn't need much justifcation to purchase a new offering from us given our existing relationship and the trust we have built up over many years.
+- Our thoughts were that our current clients wouldn't need much justifcation to purchase a new offering from us given our existing relationship and the trust we have built up over many years.

 What makes a good recipe website experience?
 Following reserach we settled on the points below as a good recipe website experience